 Every operation of the College is urged to be cognizant of ways to improve services and efficiencies in its areas of responsibility, and there are examples in every area.
-For faculty, bringing technology into the teaching learning processes has been a major challenge.
 Classrooms have been renovated with multimedia capability to include internet access for complementing lectures.
 Through electronic data bases and campus networking, the Library has made its holdings available to its users whenever they are needed and wherever the user might be working.
-For the Registrar's Office and the SIS system, degree-audits, on-line grade submission, and on-line registration are but a few of the accomplishments.
-The institution is currently implementing Banner, a new Enterprise Information System, which will enhance analytical reporting for decision making.
+For the Registrar's Office and the Banner Information System, degree-audits, on-line grade submission, and on-line registration are but a few of the accomplishments.
 These kinds of advancements can be found in practically every area of the College and result in cost saving in personnel, supplies (paper and ink), and time.